MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 # MyAnalytics Outlook add-in

-_**Applies to: Office 365 Enterprise E5, Office 365 A5, Office 365 Nonprofit E5, and MyAnalytics add-on, Microsoft 365 E3, Microsoft 365 Business, Office 365 E3, Office 365 E1, Business Premium, Business Essentials**_
+**_Applies to: Office 365 Enterprise E5, Office 365 A5, Office 365 Nonprofit E5, and MyAnalytics add-on, Microsoft 365 E3, Microsoft 365 Business, Office 365 E3, Office 365 E1, Business Premium, Business Essentials._**

+**_Please note:_ For Microsoft 365 E3, Microsoft 365 Business, Office 365 E3, Office 365 E1, Business Premium, and Business Essentials, this feature will be rolled out beginning in May, 2019.**

 Did you ever miss an important email or forget a commitment you made to your co-workers?
 Do meetings and emails tend to take over your calendar?
 Do you ever wish to see reminders for 1:1 meetings with your manager, direct reports, or other top collaborators?
 Would you like to be notified if an upcoming meeting doesn't have a quorum?